Quantification and Aggregation over Concepts of the Ontology: Extending with intensions

 The syntax of \fodot is extended to allow applying the ``\lstinline|$(.)|'' operator to expressions (not just to variables), e.g., in atom \lstinline|$(expr)()|.
 An example can be found in Section~\ref{sec:Intl} below.
 When \lstinline|expr| is properly guarded to ensure its definedness, the atom can be rewritten as \lstinline[language=IDP]|?y in T: y=expr & $(y)()|, where \lstinline|T| is the type of \lstinline|expr|. } \ignore{ Finally, the \lstinline|\$(.)| operator can be used in quantification, e.g.,

 }

-\paragraph{Implementation} We have updated the IDP-Z3 reasoning engine~(\cite{IDP-Z3}) to support such quantification over concepts.
-IDP-Z3 transforms \fodot theories into the input language of the Z3 SMT solver~(\cite{de2008z3}) to perform various reasoning tasks.
+We have updated the IDP-Z3 reasoning engine\footnote{\url{http://idp-z3.be/}} to support such quantification over concepts.
+IDP-Z3 transforms \fodot theories into the input language of the Z3 SMT solver~\cite{de2008z3} to perform various reasoning tasks.
+A quantification